andweeb/presence.nvim/README.md

 #### Notes
 * Requires [Neovim nightly](https://github.com/neovim/neovim/releases/tag/nightly) (0.5)
-* Windows is partially supported
+* Windows is [partially supported](https://github.com/andweeb/presence.nvim/projects/1#card-60537963), WSL is [not yet supported](https://github.com/andweeb/presence.nvim/projects/1#card-60537961)
-    * Can update Rich Presence as expected
-    * Does not yet properly handle multiple running nvim instances

 ## Configuration
-Rich Presence works right out of the box after installation by default, so configuration is optional.
-For those that do want to override default behaviors, however, configuration options are available in both Lua and VimL.
+Rich Presence works right out of the box after installation, so configuration is optional.
+For those that do want to override default behaviors, however, configuration options are available in either Lua or VimL.

 ### Lua
 Require the plugin and call `setup` with a config table with any of the following keys: